thsiung/internal/README.md

 Build time settings
 -------------------

+By default, header-only mode is enabled.
+Thus, no build required.

+** Currently for all dmitigr_* stuff  which are dependent on `dmitigr_internal`, header-only version of `dmitigr_internal` is good enough.
+Thus, only installation step is required.**

-Only static library can be build at the moment.
+But if one wants, only static library can be build at the moment.

 Settings that may be specified at build time by using [CMake] variables are:
   1. the type of the build;